-- How much does fitness play into reducing fat in stubborn areas and how much does weight loss nutrition play into it?
+- How much does fitness play into reducing fat in stubborn areas, and how much does weight loss nutrition play into it?

-- Are there any other options or fat loss tools and resources that help with spot fat reduction?
+- Are there any other options or fat loss tools and resources that can help with spot fat reduction?